-Application: Rules for the Classification and Construction of Sea-Going Ships (2017), Part XVII, para 9.1.4.19.
+Application: Rules for the Classification and Construction of Sea-Going Ships (2017), Part XVII, after 1 July 2016)

-8. Rec.
-No.149 (May 2017) Guidance for applying the requirements of 15.4.1.2 and 15.4.1.3 of the IGC Code (on ships constructed on or after 1 July 2016)
+9. Rec.
+No.149 (May 2017) Guidance for applying the requirements of 15.4.1.2 and

+5.4.1.3 of the IGC Code (on ships constructed on or

-Application: Rules for the Classification and Construction of Ships Carrying Liquefied Gases in Bulk.
-Rules for the domes on liquefied gas carriers
+Application: Rules for the Classification and Construction of Ships Carrying Liquefied Gases in Bulk vapour/liquid domes on liquefied gas carriers